-Four months later, we finally finished the game after overcoming countless obstacles such as finding actors and conflicts with parents.
-We submitted it to Chinese software distributors, but they rejected our game due to “sensitive content” issue.
-I realized that this was like the final battle in the Pokemon game before becoming the Pokemon Master.
-I set a meeting with the game reviewers and after much back and forth communication, I successfully convinced them to change their decision and got their approval to release the game inside Mainland China after making a few changes to the game.
-In addition, I uploaded the original game on Steam, an online software distributor site.
+Four months later, we finally finished the game, and we submitted it to the Chinese software distributors.
+Then we met our biggest challenge: they rejected our game due to “sensitive content” issue.
+I realized that this was like the final battle in the Pokemon game before becoming the Pokemon Master, and I will not give up just because this final battle is the hardest one throughout the whole game.
+I set a meeting with the game reviewers and after much back and forth communication, I successfully convinced them to approve and release the game inside Mainland China after making a few changes to the game.
+In addition, I uploaded the original game on Steam, a global software distributor.

-Our game has been updated four times with over 150,000 downloads.
+Until now, our game has over 150,000 downloads and I have made four addition updates to the game.
 These results make me excited and reminds me of the work my team and I put in was well worth it.
-It is a reminder that we could change cultural norms of the society we live in by using technology.
-I am happy that we were able to take an abstract idea and turn it into reality.
-Being the Pokémon master is not only about having the strongest Pokémon, it is also about having the courage to explore the areas of unknown.
+We have proved to the society that sex-education is not an inappropriate topic through technology.
+I found out that being the Pokémon master is not only about having the strongest Pokémon, it is also about having the courage to explore the areas of unknown with the persistence to overcome the challenges ahead.

-I’m Calen from the city of Shanghai.
-I’m destined to be the world's number one Pokémon master!
+I am still on my way of becoming the Pokemon Master, but this time, it is not only the Pokemon Master of Computer Science, it is the Pokemon Master for the goodness of the world.

+I think the problem is you’re trying to juggle too many things at the same time.
+Themes I see include: curiosity, persistence, and why you love coding/why did you invest so much time into the project.
+The problem is you end up developing none of them sufficiently.
+My suggestion would be 1) choose one of the above to talk about (I’m leaning towards the last but that’s up to you) and 2) avoid summarizing the entire timeline of your project.
+Gloss over most of them and instead focus on a specific instance that develops the theme you want to discuss.
+I.e. if you want to talk about the shift in intent, maybe you can focus on running into censorship and how that make the problem of sex ed more real for you.